iotaledger/trinity-wallet/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: "Feature Request"
+about: Suggest a feature or enhancement
+title: ''
+labels: ''

+---

 <!--- Remove text and sections that do not apply -->

 The issue tracker is only for feature requests.
 If you need technical assistance for using Trinity Wallet, please consult the Trinity [documentation](https://docs.iota.works/trinity) and [knowledge base](https://iotaledger.atlassian.net/wiki/spaces/trinity/overview).
 For further assistance, please visit the #help channel on [Discord](https://discord.gg/7Gu2mG5).